-No matter what the circumstances or reasons are for your retirement, you want to end this chapter on a positive note.
-Avoid burning bridges, because you’ll never know what happens later in life.
+No matter the circumstances or reasons for your retirement, you want to end this chapter on a positive note.
+Avoid burning bridges because you’ll never know what happens later in life.
 By leaving on a gracious note, you feel better about yourself going into retirement, and there is always an opportunity to come back in some way.

 Check your letter – You can use Grammarly to make sure your retirement letter is correctly written.
 It’s a free tool you can use online.

 Give contact details – Make sure your (new) contact details are in the retirement letter so the company can get a hold of you in retirement.
 This way, you can receive your W2s, any checks, and other valuable career and work-related documents that you will need in retirement.

 Step 3: Announce Your Retirement To Your Co-workers